 Encryption at Rest

-We can enable encryption at REST which encrypts the block storage where your data is persisted and stored.
-It is only supported for Enterprise databases.
+Encryption at REST encrypts the block storage where your data is persisted and stored.
+It is enabled by default for Enterprise databases.

 Application Level Encryption